spicysoft/jp-www-gitlab-com/sites/uncategorized/source/job-families/finance/data-science/index.html.md

 title: Data Science
 ---

-The Data Science program at GitLab focuses on developing model-based insights to help us understand our business, customers, and product better.
+The [Data Science program](/handbook/business-technology/data-team/organization/data-science/) at GitLab focuses on supporting internal teams and developing model-based insights to help us understand our business, customers, and product better.
 Data Scientists work across the entire development lifecycle, from inception to final delivery.
 As a result of helping GitLab understand major trends across our business, Data Scientists make significant strategic contributions to new and existing business initiatives.

 Data Scientists work with peers on the Data Team and functional teams to:
   * perform ad-hoc exploratory analysis